How Do You Have A Successful Manufacturing Business That Sells Directly To The Consumer Online?

 I’m not talking about English or Spanish.

 I’m talking about wording everything for the customer who knows nothing about your product and needs to be educated.
 It also needs to be so easily explained that a child would understand what your product does.

 Confused people lose interest or switch to the analytic mode, which is rarely useful for selling a product.

 3. Identify Your Target Market

-Your product does something awesome, and it’s designed for specific people.
-We need to dig down into what that product offers and put it in layman’s terms for others to understand.
+You already manufacture a product that does something awesome, and it’s designed for specific people.
+Next, we need to dig down into what that product offers and put it in layman’s terms for others to understand.

 Let’s use running shoes as an example.

 You’ve designed a shoe that is ultra-lightweight and will help people run faster.